Hello World from Org

 @@html:</div>@@

-Here is a template for the ReadTheOrg theme by Fabrice Niessen that inserts HTML into any page published with it:
+Here is a template for the ReadTheOrg theme by Fabrice Niessen that inserts the correct CSS styling into any page published with it:

 #+HTML_HEAD_EXTRA: